iterative/dvc.org/content/docs/command-reference/remove.md

 ## Description

-Safely removes tracked files/directories, stage names (found in `dvc.yaml`), or `.dvc` files.
+Safely removes tracked data (by file name, stage name, or `.dvc` file path).
 This includes deleting the corresponding `.gitignore` entries.

 > `dvc remove` doesn't remove files from the DVC <abbr>cache</abbr> or
 > [remote storage](/doc/command-reference/remote).
 Use `dvc gc` for that.